Usage examples

 • experimental (imbalanced_target_variable) dataset Imbalanced target column in 'dataset'

-6 issues found from 16 linters applied (11 OK, 5 N/A) .Finally, one can provide code to the linter through the --code-path option:
+6 issues found from 16 linters applied (11 OK, 5 N/A) .Linting with code context

 time docker run -it --rm \